 From the poles cold, heavy sinking air is swung by a turning Earth in all directions as polar winds.
 Parallel whirlings drag eachother like gearwheels in turning cells.
-Nobel prize winner and founder of chaos theory Prigogine boiled water in a very regular and stable pan and saw regular cells emerging as structured order out of chaos.
+Nobel prize winner and founder of chaos theory Prigogine (1977) boiled water in a very regular and stable pan like Bénard did in 1904 and saw regular cells emerging as structured 'order' out of chaos.
 Something like that could happen on a very stable, regularly heated Earth.
-But the Earth is turning and nodding - shaking its atmosphere like busdrivers their passengers - and it has continents heating up faster than oceans, having less water to evaporate.
-Disturbed by so much global and local causes meteorologists never can predict the weather of next week because little events have great consequences in the world of chaos like the proverbial butterfly causing a tornado some years later.
+But the Earth is turning and nodding (see Fig. 35), shaking its atmosphere like busdrivers their passengers.
+And it has continents heating up faster than oceans, having less water to evaporate.
+Disturbed by so much global and local causes meteorologists never can predict the weather of next week because little events have great consequences in the world of chaos like the proverbial butterfly causing a tornado some years later elsewhere.
 What is cause?
-However, in the long term we find some regularities in the sum of turbulences called wind.
+However, in the long term we find some regularities (three 'rolling' cells from equator to pole) in the sum of turbulences called wind.